16 ways to boost ecommerce customer engagement

 IKEA is the best example of this.
 With their AR app—IKEA Place—they let you plan out your home furniture by showing you an up-to-scale model of the furniture you choose in any corner of your home.
 This provides an even more immersive shopping experience than in-store shopping, where you can only see and try furniture but can't get an actual idea on how it goes with your room or other furniture.

-9. Deploy chatbots for shopping assistance
+9. Deploy chatbots for ecommerce shopping assistance

 Here's a detailed blog post on how you can use chatbots to lessen the load on your support team during holiday shopping seasons.

-10. Reduce customer risk perception
+10. Minimize customer risk perception about purchasing

 All the prospect and customer engagement strategies ecommerce companies incorporate would be of no use if customers aren't confident enough to buy from them.

-11. Set up exit intent pop ups
+11. Set up exit intent pop ups to reduce bounce rate

 One reason prospects leave without making a purchase may be that they want to check other ecommerce sites and get the best deal.
 Displaying a time-bound, irresistible offer in this case could lead to immediate conversion.